 The government has recently put a lot of effort into promoting the “HKMC Annuity Plan”.
-They invited Leon Lai to wear makeup and act as an old man playing a game of Monopoly in an ad.
+They invited the spokesperson to wear makeup and act as an old man playing a game of Monopoly in an ad.
 The ad indicated that even during retirement, one might still have a lot of expenses such as property management fees, banquet fees, maintenance fees and other miscellaneous living expenses.
 This made people wonder whether they had enough retirement savings and prompted heated discussions about whether “I need to buy an annuity plan?”

 1. What is an annuity?